 - 2017 - iPhone 8, iPhone 8 Plus, and iPhone X (new design)

 2018 could mark the year that the iPhone gets an entirely new naming scheme, but we won't know for sure what Apple's plans are until we start hearing additional rumors about the new devices.

 Two of the iPhones Apple is planning to launch in 2018 will be positioned as direct successors to the iPhone X, one with a standard 5.8-inch display like the current iPhone X and one in a larger "Plus" size with a 6.5-inch display.

-Apple is said to be sourcing the majority of its OLED displays for the 2018 iPhone lineup from Samsung, but LG Display could provide displays for the 6.5-inch OLED iPhone, and Apple could also tap Sharp and Japan Display for extra supply.
-LG is said to be having manufacturing difficulties, though, so it's possible all OLED displays for the 2018 iPhones could be purchased from Samsung.
+Apple is said to be sourcing the majority of its OLED displays for the 2018 iPhone lineup from Samsung, but LG Display will provide displays for the 6.5-inch OLED iPhone, and Apple could also tap Sharp and Japan Display for extra supply.

 Design wise, both the 5.8-inch iPhone and 6.5-inch iPhone coming in 2018 are expected to look similar to the current iPhone X, with an edge-to-edge display and notch for the TrueDepth camera, glass bodies for wireless charging support, and dual-lens rear cameras.
 Apple could introduce a new gold color option, adding to the silver and space gray options available in the 2017 iPhone X.